gchq/Palisade-examples/README.md

 ### [Example User Library](./example-user-library/README.md)
 Contains the business logic related to the users, the roles and purposes they work under.
 The users in the example have different job roles and need access to the employee data records with different purposes.
-Each of these users is defined by the ExampleUser which is a specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common/README.md) User class.
+Each of these users is defined by the ExampleUser which is a specialisation of the Palisade-common User class.

 ### [Example Rule Library](./example-rule-library/README.md)
 Contains the busineess logic of the data access rules and therefore how those rules apply to the resources and user attributes.
 The rules are split into two categories: resource-level rules which apply to an entire resource; and the record-level rules which apply to the individual records.
 They are provided to illustrate the rules a company might set out for users accessing sensitive employee data, depending upon their role in the company.
 Normally the source of these rules would be provided by the Policy Service, but for this example they are a provided in a pre-populated data set that is used to create the Rules used in the example.
-Concrete implementation of the rules are a specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common/README.md) Rule interface.
+Concrete implementation of the rules are a specialisation of the Palisade-common Rule interface.

 ### [Example Library](./example-library/README.md)
-The Example Library is primarily a factory that uses the [Example User Library](./example-user-library/README.md) and the [Example Rule Library](./example-rule-library/README.md) to spin-up the users, rules and records needed for running the example.
+The Example Library is primarily a factory that uses the [Example User Library](./example-user-library/README.md) and the [Example Rule Library](./example-rule-library/README.md) to spin-up the users, rules and the data needed for running the example.

 ### [Example Runner](./example-runner/README.md)
 The example scenarios can be run using the Spring Boot REST client application in the Example Runner, requesting and reading for a number of different users, resources and contexts.